MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/ns-acxstreams-acx_stream_bridge_config.md

 ### InModes and OutModes being set to NULL_GUID

-TBD - Please confirm that the InModes and OutModes being set to NULL_GUID #define shown is appropriate.
+TBD - Please confirm that the InModes and OutModes being set to NULL_GUID, and the #define shown is appropriate.

 This example shows InModes and OutModes being set to the NULL_GUID.